Meet our team

 Gary was a Partner with one of the major international accounting firms.
-He was a member of the National Firm’s Board of Directors, and Managing Partner of a mid size office.
+He was a member of the Canadian Firm’s Board of Directors, and Managing Partner of a mid size office.
 He served in a leadership position on several national and international initiatives of the firm.
 Following his years with the firm he was an investment advisor with Raymond James.
-Gary has also served as an officer and director of his Chamber of Commerce, the BC Chamber of Commerce, The Centre for Seizure Control and Education, Rotary and many other organizations.
-He has been President of the Third Crossing Society for several years and recommended its conversion into an incorporation
+Gary has also served as an officer and director of his Chamber of Commerce, the BC Chamber of Commerce, the Centre for Seizure Control and Education, Rotary and many other organizations.
+He has been President of the Third Crossing Society for several years and recommended its conversion into Jervis Ports Inc.

 Chet has greater than 40 years of international experience in the mineral resource industry.
 He received the “Mining Man of the Year” aware in 1990 for his vital role in the discovery and development of the Eskay Creek gold deposit in British Columbia.
 Subsequently he continued with management and development of several successful gold and copper projects in Peru, Panama, Senegal and Papua New Guinea.

 He graduated from McGill University in 1975 with a Masters of Science Degree in applied mineral exploration.
 He is a fellow of the Geological Society of London and a member of the Society of Economic Geologists.

 Richard is a semi-retired journalist who worked for several newspapers including the Globe and Mail before taking a job at Ontario Hydro as speechwriter and liaison officer dealing with the media and government.
 In 1994 he moved to British Columbia and bought The Boundary Creek Times, a small newspaper in the historic Kettle Valley, serving it as Editor and Publisher.